Melanism: In birds

+Melanism is observed rarely in a number of penguin species.

 In amphibians

 The alpine salamander, Salamandra atra, has one subspecies (S. atra atra) that is completely black.
 The pigment comes from a specific cell called a melanophore, which produce the compound melanin.

 There are four other subspecies of this salamander, and they have varying levels of melanin pigmentation.
 The subspecies have yellow spots in different concentrations or proportions.
 The pigment-producing cells that contribute to the yellow spots of some sub-species are called xanthophores.
 It appears that the fully-black phenotypes do not ever develop these xanthophores.
 Alpine salamanders produce a toxin from their skin, and both fully melanistic, black salamanders and spotted individuals produce the compound.

 Studies done that traced DNA histories have suggested that the original alpine salamander phenotype was black with some yellow spots, meaning that the fully black color evolved over time and was thus selected for over many generations.

+Also, eastern tree frogs, Hyla orientalis, living within the Chornobyl Exclusion Zone have a remarkably darker dorsal skin coloration than frogs from outside the Zone.
+The observed differences do not seem to be due to short-term changes in skin coloration, or caused by adjustments to background color.
+This suggest that exposure to high levels of ionizing radiation may have selected for dark skin coloration in Chornobyl tree frogs.

 In humans

 Melanism, meaning a mutation that results in completely dark skin, does not exist in humans.
 In humans, the amount of melanin is determined by three dominant alleles (AABBCC), and different ethnicities have varying amounts.